As much as 30% of the industrial bread consumers buy ends up in the bin. A major reason is that they no longer perceive the bread as being fresh.

 The next-level freshness goal

-In our own search for the next level of freshness at DuPont, we are focusing on extending the fresh-keeping properties of bread in response to various market needs.
+In our own search for the next level of freshness at Nutrition & Biosciences, we are focusing on extending the fresh-keeping properties of bread in response to various market needs.
 This means working on shelf life expectancies ranging from four days to 40 days.
 In bread with a shelf life longer than seven days, the main hurdle is still microbiological.

 For us, it is important to be able to develop solutions for specific bread applications, such as toast, sandwich and whole wheat bread.
 The most common preference is for solutions that combine a long-lasting soft, moist feel with good resilience, so the bread springs quickly back into shape on squeezing.